 We routinely ask for a “Wish List” from each hunter which has to be completed on your safari contract.
 This list would include the top species you will be looking for on your bowhunt.
 Please complete your wish list species on the safari contract so that we can plan accordingly.
 This is helpful.
 For instance, someone who particularly wants to shoot an eland will be taken into consideration during blind selection when eland are using certain areas.
 Same with zebra, waterbuck, etc. We also work on quotas at different concessions and therefore it is necessary to know what each hunter would like to harvest.

 Everything is utilized.
 Nothing is field-dressed.
 Animals are taken back to camp intact after photographs.
 The PH will ask you if you want your trophy skinned for a shoulder mount, rug, boiled out skull, etc. Animals will be skinned and caped accordingly.
 Your hides and capes will be salted and dried.
 Horns/skulls will be boiled out.
 You cannot take any trophies back with you.
-They must be packed, dipped and shipped thru import/export authorities with the relevant documentation.
-We recommend all US hunters to export their “raw” trophies for mounting in the US.
+Your trophies must either be mounted in South Africa OR you can have them dipped and packed for mounting in the USA.
+All trophies will be shipped through import/export authorities with the relevant documentation.

 Tipping is pretty routine when hunting in Africa and hunters are respectfully requested to leave a tip at their own discretion.
 Hunters used to leave some sort of equipment such as a bow, arrows, a custom knife, optics, etc. but the PH’s have all the gear they need by now.
 They appreciate cash more.
 We’ll leave this decision up to each of you.